|

-Conjunctivitis is a common eye infection that causes inflammation of the conjunctiva, the thin clear tissue that covers the white part of the eye and lines the inner surface of the eyelids.
+Conjunctivitis is a common eye infection that causes inflammation of the conjunctiva, the thin, clear tissue that covers the white part of the eye and lines the inner surface of the eyelids.
 It is highly contagious and can easily spread from person to person.

 What Is Conjunctivitis?

 Conjunctivitis, also known as pink eye, is an inflammation of the conjunctiva.
 It can be caused by various factors, including viral, bacterial, and allergic reactions.
-Conjunctivitis is one of the most common types of conjunctivitis.
-Symptoms of conjunctivitis include redness, itching, tearing, and discharge from the eye.
+The types of conjunctivitis and symptoms typically include redness, itching, tearing, and discharge from the eye.
 It can affect one or both eyes and can be highly contagious.
-There could be different types of conjunctivitis classified based on the underlying cause and symptoms.

 Three main Types of Conjunctivitis